 Which treatment is right for you?
 Just ask one of our physical therapists at Great Moves.
 In the state of Colorado, you can be seen by a physical therapist right away without a doctor’s referral.
 We have the experience and training to determine the extent of your injury and will refer you to the proper medical help.

 If you think you might be suffering from plantar fasciitis or any form of foot pain, physical therapy may be your answer.
-Give us a call to schedule a free consultation with one of our fully-licensed physical therapists.
+Give us a call to schedule a free consultation with one of our fully-licensed physical therapists in Colorado Springs, CO.